pseeth/cookiecutter-nussl/docs/_sources/intro.md.txt

 project provides boilerplate code for training neural network models to separate mixtures containing multiple speakers, music, and environmental sounds.
 It is easy to add and train new models or datasets (GPU sold separately).
-The goal of this project is to enable further reproduceability within the source separation community.
+The goal of this project is to enable further reproducibility within the source separation community.

 Documentation
 -------------